 Are gas and vehicle expenses tax deductible?

 Yes — under the actual expense method.
-Gas, maintenance, insurance, registration, and depreciation are all deductible at your business-use percentage.
-Under the standard mileage rate, these costs are already included in the per-mile rate and cannot be deducted separately.
-Report on Schedule C, Line 9.
+Gas, maintenance, insurance, registration fees, and other operating costs can generally be deducted at your business-use percentage.
+If you use standard mileage, those costs are already included in the rate.
+Depreciation and lease payments follow separate rules.

 Can I deduct gas if I use the standard mileage rate?

-Can I deduct 100% of my gas if I use my car for business?
+Can I deduct 100% of my gas and vehicle expenses?

-What records should I keep for actual vehicle expense deductions?
+What records should I keep for actual vehicle expenses?

 ← Back to Is mileage tax deductible?